WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Rock.*** *Ranged Weapon Attack:* +7 to hit, range 25/20 ft., one target. *Hit:* 10 (2d4 + 5) bludgeoning damage.

-**Shoveltusks** are moose-like beasts of the wintry continent Northrend, living in its southeastern areas.
-Their tusks are used to dig up roots and their great antlers are used to establish their dominance among rival mates.
-They are known to be fiercely territorial of their feeding grounds.

-\columnbreak

 ___
 > ## Skywisp Moth <!-- https://wc5e-cr-calculator.frogvall.com/?0;11;3;3;10;3;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;;;;;;;1;;;;;;;;10;;;;;;;;;;; -->
 > *Small beast, unaligned*